European Court of Human Rights: Margin of appreciation

-The ECtHR uses the doctrine of margin of appreciation, referring to the member states' rights to set moral standards within reason.
-Over time, the court has narrowed the margin of appreciation (to the point of a "demise" of margin of appreciation).
-Narrowing margin of appreciation is a target of criticism for those who believe that the ECtHR should minimize its role, especially from the United Kingdom.
+The Court uses the doctrine of margin of appreciation, referring to the member states' rights to set moral standards within reason.
+Over time, the court has narrowed the margin of appreciation (to the point, according to some commentators, of a "demise" of margin of appreciation).
+Narrowing margin of appreciation is a target of criticism for those who believe that the ECtHR should minimise its role, especially from the United Kingdom.

 Proponents of a stronger recognition of margin of appreciation cite local conceptions of human rights, specific to the context of each country and its culture, and the risk of handing down judgements that lack local cultural and grassroots legitimacy.
 Critics argue that the principle of "emerging consensus" of the member states on which the ECtHR operates is fundamentally flawed, because such a consensus often relies on trends, and historically in many instances social and political consensus was retrospectively acknowledged to have been wrong.

-Such an approach is accused of risking to stigmatize and coerce the few dissenting countries, encouraging a pack mentality.
-Furthermore, critics argue that the ECtHR has claimed that such consensus exists even when objectively it did not, due to the judicial activism of its judges.
+Such an approach is accused of risking stigmatisation and coercion of the few dissenting countries, encouraging a pack mentality.
+Furthermore, critics argue that the EHtCR has claimed that such consensus exists even when objectively it did not, due to the judicial activism of its judges.
 It has been said that in failing to distinctly define how a consensus is reached reduces its legitimacy.
 Furthermore, as the ECtHR grows, the consensus between the members diminishes.

 However, the margin of appreciation doctrine has also come under sharp criticism from jurists and academics who say that it undermines the universal nature of human rights.

+Proportionality analysis

+Proportionality analysis governs much of the Court's jurisprudence.
+The guarantees of ECHR Articles 8, 9, 10, and 11 are subject to whatever limitations may be "necessary in a democratic society", citing factors including national security, public safety, health and morals, and the rights and freedoms of others.
+Such conditions require the balancing of individual rights and community interests, as first articulated in the Belgian Linguistic Case (No. 2).
+Critics maintain that proportionality engenders largely subjective rulings: a judge's personal preferences and beliefs may colour their perceptions of rights' relative importance.
+The Court has established certain formulas to ensure consistency across such decisions, but these guidelines cover only a small fraction of its case law.